Press Releases

 Fusion proteins can bring together two types of cells, a cancer cell and an immune cell for example, boosting the ability of the immune cell to target the cancer cell in close proximity.
 The molecular bridge in this instance consists of different antibodies fused together.
 A longer half-life also makes fusion proteins highly sought after in clinical settings for their lasting therapeutic effects in the body.

 With the global market estimated at over $55 billion by 2030 compared to $24 billion last year1, fusion protein medicines selectively combine the beneficial parts of what single proteins offer on their own and promise wide-ranging applications.
-With a fifth of IND submissions at Samsung Biologics dedicated to bispecific antibodies and fusion proteins, every step of the CDMO’s complex molecule biomedicine development is upheld by dual pillars: technological innovation and transparent communication with clients.
+With a fifth of IND submissions at Samsung Biologics dedicated to bispecific antibodies and fusion proteins, every step of the CDMO’s complex molecule biomedicine development is upheld by dual pillars: technological innovation and flexible, transparent communication with clients.

 For any biologic modality, a molecule’s efficacy in vivo depends on scientific tools that take advantage of cells’ transcription mechanisms.
 Using the Transposase system, Samsung Biologics’ cell line development (CLD) and upstream processing (USP) teams achieve high titer while maintaining product quality of fusion proteins, including those influenced by glycans, sialic acids, and charge variants – critical quality attributes (CQAs) to be monitored.
 Using S-TensifyTM, the teams also boost productivity of the cell culture, contributing to titer.